kronosapiens/kronosapiens.github.io/_posts/2016-01-11-blockchain-as-talmud.md

 One could point to other self-selecting communities with rough consensus-based decision-making processes, and observe that they succeed while employing very different decision-making systems.
 The Python community, with BDFL and a PEP-based system of improvement, has been pretty effective.
 Yet a series of disconnected proposals is ontologically dissimilar to an unbroken chain of decisions.
 The importance of this dissimilarity is to be determined.

 It would be very exciting to be a part of such a community.

+# Update (Feb 1)

+I shared this post with a few friends of mine with relevant domain knowledge.
+They gave valuable feedback and raised additional questions.
+Their responses are replicated below.

+**From a Professor of Political Economy:**

+> Interesting read--but I wonder about practicality.
+The beauty of many societies is being able to effect rapid change.
+The way you lay this out, suggests that this may be a lot more difficult.
+It may be a way to insure calmer legislation, etc. But it doesn't move really seem to me to lead to faster movement of anything.

+**From a Rabbi:**

+> This was fascinating.
+Thanks for sharing.
+> You know, I think the question I'm sitting with is, given decentralized systems of law or commerce, what role does the organizer or covener have, and how much authority is in that role.
+The Talmud, for example, is a collection of many voices, but someone did the collecting.
+The work of that someone, the editor (or likely, editors) is what academics are particularly fascinated with these days.
+So, too, with any wiki.
+There is someone who hosts it.
+How much control do they have?
+And I imagine that there are also decisionmakers with a Blockchain.
+What does it mean, then, to be at the center of a decentralizes system?